Sales forecasting software vs. an excel sheet – which one wins?

 This brought to the point when most of the online retailers switched to sales forecasting software since it has many advanced features, unlike excel spreadsheets.
 Now, let’s see what is the majesty of forecasting software that leaves Excel in shadow.

 - Building great charts

-Microsoft Excel allows sellers to create easy-to-understand graphs and charts that are visually effective.
+Microsoft Excel allows sellers to create easy graphs and charts that are visually effective.
 When entering the required data inventory excel allows you to run any formula to get the necessary information.

 - Conditional formatting

 Watching numbers that all are of the same size and color may be frustrating.
 Excel allows using various color shades, text boldness options and more to make the numbers visually compelling.

 Many spreadsheet users highlight that Excel is flexible in terms of writing formulas, formatting worksheets and building schedules for forecasts.
 They say that due to the usage of excel spreadsheet they are able to custom build exactly what they want relevant to the needs of their clients.

 - Data collection with Excel

 Microsoft Excel requires a lot of manual work for data collection.
 The inventory manager has numerous tasks to complete: